ISPCAN International Congress & Rise Up Policy Forum: Join 1,000+ child protection professionals in Melbourne, Australia August 24–27, 2026.

 Session Aims

-1. Demonstrate how trained faith leaders can serve as scalable public health infrastructure for violence against children prevention.
+1. Demonstrate how trained faith leaders and communities can serve as scalable public health infrastructure for violence against children prevention.

 2. Equip governments with actionable recommendations to integrate evidence based parenting support into national systems.

-3. Strengthen cross country learning between Kenya, Ghana, and Zimbabwe on scaling faith based parenting preventive intervention to reduce VAC
+3. Strengthen cross country learning based on lessons learned from Kenya, Ghana, and Zimbabwe on scaling faith based parenting preventive intervention to reduce VAC

 Session Format

-1) 15 minute briefing: RCT findings and DCS government reflections on Kenya’s implementation context
+1) Cross-sectional and RCT findings and DCS government reflections on Kenya’s implementation context.

-3) 25 minute group activity: Participants map faith networks in their own countries and identify policy entry points.
-15 minute Slido supported discussion: Barriers, enablers, and commitments to action, prioritizing policy actions for Kenya Audience interaction = ~60% of session time
+3) After a brief interactive data panel visualization overview - covering VAC indicators and faith communities presence across the three countries and other relevant data - participants map faith networks in their own countries and pinpoint possible policy entry points.
+Additionally Slido supported discussion will highlight barriers, enablers, and commitments to action, prioritizing policy actions for Kenya Audience interaction = ~60% of session time